Have hotels taken their fees too far?

 In the past, you might have been able to get a refund at the end of your stay just by claiming that the hotel didn’t offer adequate disclosure.
 But those days are largely gone.
 Hotels now inform their guests of the surcharges on their Web sites – though not always as part of the quoted room rate – or on often inconspicuous notices posted at the front desk at check-in, and in the fine print of your folio, which you can sometimes view through the hotel TV set.

-Some hotels have also adopted policies designed to run up surcharges.
-Matt Blumenfeld, a guitarist who lives in Mount Vernon, Wash., says that he now refuses to accept a minibar key when he checks into a hotel.
-The reason?
-If he doesn’t have a key, no one can accuse him of taking something from the minibar, which is stocked with overpriced candy bars and drinks.
+If he lacks a key, accusing him of taking something from the minibar, stocked with overpriced candy bars and drinks, is not possible.
 But the industry has found a way around his strategy.
 “The desk clerk insists that accepting the key is required but that you don’t have to use it,” he says.

 There’s a reason hotels are becoming more inventive and aggressive about fees.
 “They’re highly profitable,” says Bjorn Hanson, an NYU professor who studies hotel fees.
 Of the nearly $2 billion the industry collected last year, between 80 and 90 percent was profit.
+(Related: Hotel fees, hidden charged bemoaned by travelers, are climbing higher than ever.)

 With numbers like those, it doesn’t really matter what guests think.
 One look at the airline industry’s fee profits, and the hotel industry’s key players can’t help feeling like laggards.